NicolasOmar/angular-practice/README.md

 ```sh
 npm start
 ```
-In case you stopped the Angular service and don´t want to open a new tab, run the following command:
+In case you stopped the Angular service and don't want to open a new tab, run the following command:
 ```sh
 ng serve
 ```